 The SNF-CNN approach shows promising results that can deliver superior DDI predictions with an improved dataset, minimizing erroneous or missing information on drug pairs.
 Future research should prioritize acquiring drug-related data from the latest DrugBank version.

-While transitioning from two-classes to triple-class data aims to enhance representation and problem-solving capabilities, it is recognized that triple-class data may not inherently provide sufficient biological insights.
+While transitioning from two-class to triple-class data aims to enhance representation and problem-solving capabilities, it is recognized that triple-class data may not inherently provide sufficient biological insights.
 Therefore, collecting datasets featuring degressive and enhancive labels across pharmacokinetics and pharmacodynamics is recommended.

 These datasets hold promise for developing nuanced pharmacological models, offering valuable insights for pharmacists and advancing human health objectives.